 Note: A DiaB is box-like hardware that houses one or more drones.
 The hardware keeps the drone flight-ready (24x7) and also automates the launching and docking processes of a drone.

-Drones automation for security
+Drones automation in perimeter security

 For perimeter security, drones are generally used in conjunction with Drone-in-a-Box hardware and a fleet management system that powers the command center.